lixinW/ship-hats-docs/portal-guide/manage-users.md

 ### To manage access for a user

 1. Log in to the [SHIP-HATS portal](https://www.ship.gov.sg/).
    Make sure that you are in the required account.
-If needed, refer to [Switching account](manage-account).
+If needed, refer to [Switch account](manage-account).

 1. From the side menu, click **Users > All Users**.